6, 2015 at 10:00am

 Fields Institute, FieldsLive

-examine the barriers that students typically face in learning
+barriers that students typically face in learning math and suggest

 Guest Lectures on Studying Mathematical Cognition: